This is the interpersonal area, in which we focus on the person and on the growth and development of individuals. It is what we call the micro level.

 - Enrichment of communication skills and exploring how to deal effectively with and within human dynamics.

-- Applying innovative practices to tackle the challenges that the client is facing.
-This means that the client’s growth is stimulated with different tools, methodologies and meta-models that can support them in working on their challenges and at the same time enrich their bank of possible resources.
+- Applying innovative practices for the challenges that the client is facing.
+This means that the client’s growth is stimulated with different tools, methodologies and meta-models that can support the progression of their challenges and at the same time enrich their bank of possible resources.

-Catalyst training creates transformational capacity inside the organization.
+Catalyst training creates transformation capacity inside the organization.
 The catalyst’s role is to enable, support and coach the whole organization in transforming itself.